iPhone SE outclasses all Android phones thanks to Apple's A13 chip

 The lower-priced iPhone SE arrives as financial worries are likely steering customers away from top-end models and toward more-affordable alternatives.

-"With a recession imminent ... we see some possibility of a stronger downward mix shift towards the iPhone SE," Bernstein analyst Toni Sacconaghi said in a Wednesday research note.
+"With a recession imminent ... we see some possibility of a stronger downward mix shift toward the iPhone SE," Bernstein analyst Toni Sacconaghi said in a Wednesday research note.

 A13 chip horsepower